John of Kronstadt: "Kronstadt Father"

 Not everyone perceived his innovations positively, especially church authorities.
-His biographer Nadieszda Kizenko notes that some aspects of John's behaviour were reminiscent of the practices of Protestants and others of the Khlysts, sectarians.
+His biographer Nadieszda Kizenko notes that some aspects of John's behaviour were reminiscent of the practices of Protestants and others of the Khlysts.
 Nevertheless, his distinctive style attracted attention to the young priest and allowed him to show his charisma.

-Gradually, around him formed a circle of persistent admirers, who aspired to confess and to receive communion exclusively from him.
-Almost all were women.
-Some of the admirers of John formed a sect of Ioannites.
-The head of the sect was the spiritual daughter of John, Matryona Ivanovna Kiseleva, who received in the sect the name of Porfiriia or the ″Theotokos″.
-The Ioannites believed that the world as they knew it was about to end, probably after the revolution, and that they could find salvation only by going to God in the person of Father John.
-Some taught that John was Prophet Elijah, others Jesus Christ, others God of Sabaoth.
-The Ioannites spread stories about the "miracles" performed by John, sold the objects related to him and Holy Water, which was sanctified by John himself.
+John was widely venerated as a saint even during his lifetime because of his fame as a powerful prayer, healer, and visionary.

 John established a special relief organization.
 It was called the "House of the Industry" and opened in Kronstadt in 1882.
 It had its own church, an elementary school for boys and girls, an orphanage, a hospital for anyone who came there, a boarding house, a free public library, shelter for the homeless that accommodated 40,000 people each year, a variety of workshops in which the impoverished could earn some money, a cheap public canteen that served about 800 free dinners on holidays and a hostel for the travelers.